Largie Ramazani

-Largie Ramazani (born 27 February 2001) is a Belgian professional footballer who plays as a winger for club Valencia, on loan from club Leeds United.
+Largie Ramazani (born 27 February 2001) is a Belgian professional footballer who plays as a winger for EFL Championship club Burnley on loan from club Leeds United.

 Club career

 Early career

 Born in Berchem-Sainte-Agathe, Brussels, Ramazani moved to London at the age of 12, and joined Charlton Athletic's youth setup after failed trials at Fulham and Chelsea.
 On 3 July 2017, aged 16, he signed a four-year deal with Manchester United.

 Manchester United

 After impressing with the under-18s, Ramazani signed his first professional contract on 21 March 2018.
 He then progressed through the club's youth setup, playing for the under-21 and under-23 squads.

 Ramazani made his senior debut for United on 28 November 2019, coming on as a late substitute for James Garner in a 2–1 UEFA Europa League away loss against FC Astana.
 He was released from the club the following June, after reportedly having rejected a new deal.